JTWang722/Multi-modal-FB15k/README.md

 - Seek out the corresponding Wikipedia page and crawl down the images.
 - Filter out irrelevant images of each entity.

+Please click at https://drive.google.com/file/d/16fMV4uzT1r82FANo0L1uipMr2rSQNFkP/view?usp=sharing to get this dataset.

-If you want to know more detailed information, just email me at jtwang@seu.edu.cn!
+If you want to know more detailed information, just email me at jtwang@seu.edu.cn~~

+Hope you have a good day!